jfbilodeau/MagnusLiber/README.md

     - `Who was the first emperor?`
     - `Who followed him?`

-- Demonstrate optional counting by using the following prompt:
+- Demonstrate optional counting as defined in the `system` message by using the following prompt:
     - `Who were the five great emperors?`

 - Demonstrate the `max_token` parameter by reducing it from `1500` to `150` and re-run the above prompt.
 The answer will exceen the value of `max_token` and will be truncated.